Simple Strawberry Cobbler Recipe

 • If gluten is a concern, feel free to use a 1:1 gluten-free all-purpose flour blend instead of regular flour.
 It should stay just as fluffy and golden!

-What to Serve with Old Fashioned Strawberry Cobbler
+What to Serve with This Easy Strawberry Cobbler

 Completed cobbler in a baking dish.